What are you waiting for?

 Can a heart valve be replaced without open heart surgery?

 Yes.
-In fact, TAVR should be considered for all patients suffering from severe aortic stenosis and who are experiencing symptoms.
-With transcatheter aortic valve replacement, you don't need to have your chest opened.
-This less invasive option is available to patients living with severe aortic stenosis.
-With TAVR, patients have a shorter recovery time and most patients return home the next day.
-It is time to talk to your doctor about a TAVR evaluation.
+In fact, TAVI could be an option for patients with aortic stenosis who are experiencing symptoms.5 With transcatheter aortic valve replacement, you don't need to have your chest opened.
+This less invasive option can be an option for patients living with severe aortic stenosis.
+With TAVI, patients have a shorter recovery time and most patients return home within a couple of days.6 Speak to your doctor about treating your severe aortic stenosis and the best treatment option for you.
 Take back your future by treating your severe aortic stenosis.

 Free TAVR info kit